 The main areas to consider when you look at how to run a limited company

-There are a number of things to consider, when you are running a limited company.
+There are several things to consider when you run a limited company.

 These include, but are not limited to:

 - Appoint some company accountants to look after your company’s annual returns.
-These returns will include filings at the two official bodies in the UK which are Companies House and HM Revenue & Customs HMRC).
+These returns will include filings at the UK’s official bodies [Companies House and HM Revenue & Customs (HMRC)].
 If you are a contractor, it would be wise to find a specialist contractor accountant to look after you from the outset.

-Further initial considerations when running your own company
+Further initial considerations when I run my own company

-- Consider whether you will need to register for VAT and whether you should register for the VAT Flat Rate scheme or normal scheme.
-Nowadays, the normal scheme is the most advantageous for most contractors as opposed to the VAT flat rate scheme.
+- Consider whether you will need to register for VAT and whether you should register for the VAT Flat Rate scheme or the standard VAT scheme.
+Nowadays, the standard scheme is the most advantageous for most contractors compared to the VAT flat rate scheme.

-- Choosing a book-keeping /accounting system.
-Nowadays, most business owners choose to use accounting software which is effectively a digital service online.
-This makes your company’s record keeping much easier and saves time.
+- Choosing a bookkeeping/accounting system.
+Nowadays, most business owners choose to use accounting software, which is an online digital service.
+This makes your company’s record-keeping more accessible and saves time.

-- Consider how will you get to work and what can you claim for this?
-You can use your personal car for business journeys and claim for a mileage allowance if your journeys fit certain criteria.
-You can also travel by other means such as train, bus or bike
+- Consider how you will get to work and what you can claim for this.
+You can use your personal car for business journeys and claim a mileage allowance if your trips fit specific criteria.
+You can also travel by other means such as train, bus or bike.

 How to run a limited company -considerations going forward

 - Learn how to pay yourself dividends.
-The payment of these, are based on what your company shareholding is set up as.
+The payment of these is based on what your company shareholding is set up as.

 - Learn about your company’s annual filing requirements throughout the year.
 Your accountant will help guide you here with regards to: